 I think my organization needs to learn some basic logistic skills.
 Is there a campus resource for this?

 The Office of Student Affairs, is happy to meet with students.
-Workshops are offered to support Engineering students in planning events, developing sponsorship opportunities and organization management.
+Workshops are offered to support Engineering students in planning events, developing sponsorship opportunities, and organization management.
 Another great resource is our Student Organization Canvas Page.
 This provides useful tools and information about how to function as a student organization at UM.

 The students need help planning an event or program.
 I don’t have this background.
 Who can they talk to?